leopuleo/easy-panorama/readme.txt

 1. How to embed a Panorama using [easy_panorama] shortcode

+2. How to embed a Panorama using Easy Panorama Block

+3. How to transform [easy_panorama] shortcode into block

-2. Easy Panorama settings page
+4. Easy Panorama settings page

 == Changelog ==

+= 1.1.0 MAJOR RELEASE (26/04/2018)
+* Updated Paver to 1.3.4
+* New feature: Gutenberg Block
+* New feature: <code>[easy_panorama]</code> accepts attributes for appearance and behaviour customization.
+See "Shortcode" section
+* Updated readme.txt
+* Updated plugin Overview page

 = 1.0.2 (06/05/2017) =
 * Bug fix: HTML error in “Add Panorama” button + changed HTML from <code><span></code> to <code><button></code>.
 Thanks to [icehouze](https://wordpress.org/support/users/icehouze/)